If you are looking for a power amplifier for listening in a small house. This may be a good choice for you. It is a TDA2030 transistor amplifier.

 Also, both diodes D1 and D2 are used to prevent the return voltage from the speaker not to interfere with the IC1, Q1, and Q2.

-If none of these two diodes may damage the device, including money in your pocket separately.
+If none of these two diodes may damage the device, including money in your pocket, too.

 And, both filter capacitor the C7 and C8 smooth the power again before it is provided to the circuit there.